27 Best Jobs for Teens Hiring Now

 Jobs for 13-year-olds

-Finding jobs for teens as young as 13 can be difficult in some states.
+Finding easy jobs for teens as young as 13 can be difficult in some states.
 Check your state’s labor laws for the minimum age requirements and the maximum number of hours 13 and 14-year-olds can work.

 Some companies hire teens who are 13 or older to deliver newspapers.
 This is typically a weekend job and can start in the early morning.
 According to the Bureau of Labor Statistics, the median pay for newspaper delivery drivers is $11.88 per hour.
 Since you’ll be delivering on foot or bicycle, you can expect to earn a bit less than the median.